ikewagner/ikewagner/README.md

 # About

 -   📍 From RS living in Caxias do Sul
--   💻 Experience with  C#, C++, Python, HTML/CSS, JavaScript, MVC, Next.js, React.JS, bootstrap , Tailwind css.
+-   💻 Experience with  C#, C++, Python, HTML/CSS, JavaScript, Next.js, AngularJS, bootstrap , Tailwind css.
 -   🌈 I’m currently learning *React Native*

 ## More about